pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 - `seed`: defaulted to `None`, for reproducibility purposes
 - `error_probability`: If float, the same probability is applied to every bit.
 By default, this is 0.1.
     If a 1D tensor with the number of elements equal to the number of qubits, a different probability can be set for each qubit.
-If a tensor of shape (n_qubits, 2, 2) is passed, that is a confusion matrix, we extract the error_probability. and do not compute internally the confusion matrix as in the other cases.
+If a tensor of shape (n_qubits, 2, 2) is passed, that is a confusion matrix obtained from experiments, we extract the error_probability. and do not compute internally the confusion matrix as in the other cases.
 - `noise_distribution`: defaulted to `WhiteNoise.UNIFORM`, for non-uniform noise distributions